Hendrikto/ICTenSamenleving-assignment3/assignment3_s4549775.md

   None of this lets us really put a finger on what intelligence really means and does not help us draw a line between what is intelligent and what is not.
 * "the ability to learn or understand or to deal with new or trying situations" [@mw_intelligence]

+  This definition has the same problems as the one before with regards to "understanding" being ill-defined.
+It introduces further unclarities by referencing "new or trying situations".
+If an intelligent agent solved the trying new problem "1 + 1 = x", and then encounters the problem "1 + 2 = y", is that trying?
+Is that new?
+What about the problem "1 * 2 = x" (which can be broken down into "1 + 1 = x")?

+  You could argue that all these problems are just applications of (repeated) addition, but you could also argue that each problem is new and trying.
+It is pretty obvious that this is not a rigorous definition, and still leaves much room for interpretation.
 * "the ability to apply knowledge to manipulate one's environment or to think abstractly as measured by objective criteria (such as tests)" [@mw_intelligence]

 We can ignore the definition "the collection of information of military or political value" [@oxford_intelligence], which is not the type of intelligence ML and AI are dealing with.